indexdata/rfcs/text/0000-folio-breaking-changes.md

 ## Summary

-This RFC's purpose is to deliver to developers and other effected groups a classification of changes within Folio either as a breaking change or otherwise.
+This RFC's purpose is to deliver to developers and other effected groups a guide of changes within Folio either as a breaking change or otherwise.

 ## Motivation

 - To help different Folio implementors know with every release what significant changes have been added.
-- Classification of those significant changes into breaking and non-breaking changes.
+- An extensive guide of those significant changes grouping them into breaking and non-breaking changes.

 ## Detailed Explanation/Design